GerbenBeintema/nonlinear_benchmarks/README.md

 # Benchmark Result Submission

-In the reporting of the benchmark result please use it as follows;
+If you would like to submit a benchmark result this can be done through this [google form](https://forms.gle/JF9zR9M9Td9GJgDx8).
+When reporting the benchmark results please use use the toolbox as follows;

 ```python
 train_val, test = nonlinear_benchmarks.WienerHammerBenchMark()